Assistant Professor (Barnard);

 HSEA GR9844 Archaeology of Everyday Lifeworld in Early China

 I am a social and cultural historian of Early China and my scholarly work lies at the intersection of history and archaeology.
 I use both historical sources and archaeological materials (settlement data and material culture, entombed objects, and excavated manuscripts) to understand past complex societies (terminus ante quem ca. 3rd century CE), with a geographical focus on southern China.
 My research interests include regional history, social and identity formation, social and cultural memory, divination and sacrifice, conceptions of the dead, mortuary rituals, and everyday life in early societies, as well as how social and historical processes are theorized.

-Becoming Chu: A Deep History of Identity Formation in Early China (in preparation)
+Becoming the South: A Deep History of Region-Identity Formation in Early China (manuscript under review)

 Articles and Book Chapters

 Guo, Jue.
 “Funerary Stelae and Entombed Epitaphs.”
 The Encyclopedia of Ancient History: Asia and Africa (EAHAA), edited by Ethan Harkness, Roderick McIntosh, Jason Neelis, and Daniel Potts.
 Wiley, forthcoming, 2020.

 Guo, Jue.
 “Clay, Fire, and Handmade Community: the Han River Region in the 3rd millennium BCE Southern China.”
 Oxford Handbook of Cognitive Archaeology, edited by Karenleigh A. Overmann, Thomas Wynn, and Frederick Coolidge.
 New York: Oxford University Press, forthcoming, 2022.